Call 1-877-322-0281 Monday through Friday, 9:00 AM to 6:00 PM ET.

 We cannot control which specific patients receive our prescription-only medicines.
 What we can do is ensure that we reinforce who our medicines are intended to treat, based on their medical trials and FDA-approved indications, in support of responsible use of these medicines.
 We take that responsibility seriously—and that is reflected in our communication and promotional efforts.
 You can learn more about our commitment to responsible use of our medicines by visiting semaglutide.com.

-Ozempic® is approved by the FDA for adults with type 2 diabetes to lower blood sugar, along with diet and exercise, and reduce the risk of major cardiovascular events such as heart attack, stroke, or death in adults with type 2 diabetes and known heart disease.
+Ozempic® is approved by the FDA for adults with type 2 diabetes to lower blood sugar, along with diet and exercise, reduce the risk of major cardiovascular events such as heart attack, stroke, or death in adults with type 2 diabetes who also have heart disease, and lower the risk of worsening kidney disease, kidney failure (end-stage kidney disease), and death due to cardiovascular disease in adults with type 2 diabetes who also have chronic kidney disease.

-No. We are aware that there are companies claiming to have availability of compounded Ozempic® or semaglutide.
-We want consumers to know that Novo Nordisk does not sell prescription-only medicine Ozempic®, or its active ingredient, semaglutide, for the purposes of compounding with other products.
+No. We are aware that there are companies claiming to have availability of compounded Ozempic® (semaglutide).
+We want consumers to know that Novo Nordisk does not directly or indirectly distribute the semaglutide active ingredient in its FDA-approved medicine for use in compounding.

-Learn more about our commitment to responsible use of our medicines by visiting semaglutide.com.
+Learn more about compounded "semaglutide" and our commitment to responsible use of our medicines by visiting semaglutide.com.

-Please see the pictures and details below to identify differences between an authentic FDA-approved Ozempic® pen in the US and counterfeit product.
-You can also learn more about how to identify authentic FDA-approved Ozempic® here.
+For a quick overview, please see the pictures and details below to identify differences between an authentic FDA-approved Ozempic® pen in the US and some of the counterfeit products.

 Authentic Ozempic® Pens